kabir0st/reddit-shelf-signal/README.md

     This project uses `uv` for package management.
 If you have `uv` installed, you can create a virtual environment and install dependencies from [`pyproject.toml`](pyproject.toml:0):
     ```bash
     uv venv
-    uv pip install -r requirements.txt
-    # or if pyproject.toml is configured for it:
-    # uv pip install .
+    uv pip install .
     ```
-    Alternatively, if you prefer using `pip`:
+    Alternatively, if you prefer using `pip` (though `uv` is recommended):
     ```bash
     python -m venv .venv
     source .venv/bin/activate  # On Windows use `.venv\Scripts\activate`
-    pip install praw python-dotenv
+    pip install -e .
     ```

 3.  **Set up Environment Variables:**